edumacsou/Sudoku-Solver/README.md

 <details><summary><b> 1.
 What is this repository?</b></summary></br>

-A command-line program that solves sudoku using the brute force method an recursion.
+A command-line application that solves sudoku using the brute force method an recursion.

 ---
 </details>